 A few years ago we retired, and decided to move to Devon.
 My husband is a Devonian, and had always wanted to come home.
 And me...
 I wanted to live near the sea.
 So now we we are settled here in South Devon, a twenty minute stroll from the beach.
 And I love it!

 I've always loved telling stories.
-Even when I was barely old enough to write, I could spin a yarn.
+Even when I was barely old enough to write I could spin a yarn.
 But it always seemed that whatever I tried to write, it would turn into a romance.
-So in the end I decided to dump the junk, and focus on the romance.
+So in the end I decided to dump the other stuff and focus on the romance.
 Back in the day, I wrote twenty-five novels which were published by Mills&Boon.

 give up my chair.